Portavion/brainz/2-areas/Coding/Firebase Auth - Email and password signup.md

     const errorMessage = error.message;
   });
 ```
-## Setup the auth state observer and get user data
+## Setup the Auth State Observer and Get User Data
 For each of your app's pages that need information about the signed-in user, attach an observer to the global authentication object.
 This observer gets called whenever the user's sign-in state changes.

 Attach the observer using the **onAuthStateChanged** method.
 When a user successfully signs in, you can get information about the user in the observer.